 Delinquent tax statements - City of West Bend taxpayers please contact the City for current year tax payoffs thru July 31st.

-Real estate tax payments paid to the local treasurers through January 31 will not be updated on the County website until after February Settlement is completed around the middle of February.
+Real estate tax payments are paid to the local treasurers through January 31 and will not be updated on the County website until after February Settlement is completed around the middle of February.
 Please check with the local treasurer to see if payment has been made.

 If you know the exact parcel number, please click the following link: